iweld/aliens_of_america/ANALYSIS.md

 ----------|------------|
 350|          50|

-### The Bureau of Economic Analysis goes with an eight-region map of the US.
+### The U.S. Bureau of Economic Analysis developed an eight-region map of the US seen below.
 ![alt text](https://github.com/iweld/aliens_of_america/blob/main/images/bea_us_regions.JPG)

 ### What regions have the highest population of aliens and what is the overall population percentage per region?